 Workplace safety certifications

-Government certifications are accredited by the government body hosting a certification program to the targeted audience.
+Government certifications are accredited by the government body hosting a certification program for the targeted audience.
 Such programs enable candidates to enroll in special training courses and receive certificates after completing the course.
-These programs aim to upskill people, imparting knowledge and skill to them.
+These programs aim to upskill people, imparting knowledge and skills to them.
 Following such training, candidates will take the test to obtain a certificate in their respective domains.
 To ensure that the certification programs maintain the highest degree of integrity and quality, certification providers must move from pen-and-paper-based testing to computer-based testing (CBT).
 The move to CBT will also make the test-taking experience better for candidates.

-Step 1: Set-up the exam
+Step 1: Setting up the exam

-Step 2: Invite test-takers
+Step 2: Inviting test-takers

-Step 3: Authorize and proctor tests
+Step 3: Authorizing and proctoring tests

 ID-based authentication, AI-based live proctoring, screen recording, and browsing tolerance are some features that eliminate impersonation and malpractices, thus making the results as credible as traditional pen-and-paper tests.